jordan-johnson-sq/jordan-johnson-sq/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on analyzing financial statements of public companies.
+- 🔭 I’m currently working on a project to analyze financial statements of public companies.
 - 🌱 I’m currently learning the commandline in linux and about creating a personal workflow.
 - 👯 I’m looking to collaborate on productivity applications, scientific research, and projects for humanitarian needs.
 - 🤔 I’m looking for help with meeting people in the industry.